 |Elementor Addon Elements||Free||19||Yes|

 |StylePress for Elementor||Free||4||Yes|

 1. Sizzify Lite – Elementor Addons and Templates

 This is our own plugin that we recently acquired and made part of the family (we covered the story more in-depth in our Transparency Report last month).
-It adds a number of elements to help Elementor work better with WooCommerce, as well as some other helpful elements.
+It adds six new widgets to help Elementor work better with WooCommerce, as well six general-purpose widgets.

 - Product categories